 Macaroni pasta

-We use gluten free macaroni pasta to keep this recipe gluten free friendly, but you could also use regular pasta.
-Add it just before serving to keep it from turning soft in your soup, and keep the pasta separate from leftovers until you’re ready to reheat.
+We use gluten free macaroni pasta to make the recipe gluten free friendly, but you could also use regular pasta.
+Add it just before serving to keep it from turning soft in your soup, and keep the pasta separate from leftovers until you’re ready to reheat!

 How to make gluten free minestrone soup